isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 Long Term Pass Holders and immediate relatives of Singapore Citizens/PRs need to apply for entry approval to enter Singapore, and may use the following lanes to enter.
 Currently, <u>travellers with travel history to all countries/regions <b>except</b> Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka are allowed to enter through these lanes.</u>

-Fully vaccinated travellers departing from Germany and Brunei may be able to utilise the Vaccinated Travel Lane.
+Fully vaccinated travellers departing from certain countries/regions may be able to utilise the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival.
 Click [here](/vtl/requirements-and-process) for more details on the Vaccinated Travel Lane.

 Otherwise, click the relevant lane below for more details.